Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 export default App;
 ```

 Since loading the data will be an asynchrous action you need to store the data on state.
 React will only render a component when state changes or the component receives props.
-In this case the App component will render when it loads new data since you are storing the data on a state variable and updating it when it loads.
-The BarChart component will update since you are passing data to it as a prop.
+In this case the App component will render when it loads new data since you are storing the data on a state variable and updating that variable when the data is laoded.
+The BarChart component will update when new data is passed as a prop.

+## Challenges

+This looks good but that data is getting pretty old!

+**Challenge:** Try this example with another dataset.

+## Conclusion

+In this tutorial you leanred to build a D3 chart in React.
+You created a custom hook that managed DOM elements in React using a ref.